Rainy days can suck.

 - Overshare to delve into the messier side of being a creative professional

 - Happier for productivity tips to keep your creative projects going

 3. Live a Day In Your Favorite Author's Shoes

 Exploring and allowing your imagination to take flight is an easy way to build inspiration, yet we often can't help searching for this spark in our favorite writers and artists.

-If you can afford to travel, why not head to a place where an author who inspires you lived or worked?!
+If you can afford to travel, why not head to where an author who inspires you lived or worked?!
 The online website TripFiction is full of ideas and books set in various areas.
 You can search around by location, author name, or genre to find something that interests you.

 Who knows?
 Maybe there will be a cool spot near you that you hadn't expected to find.

 Meetup with like-minded people based in your hometown to connect and stay creatively charged all year round.